cyberbuddy-io/open-source-contribution-for-beginners/README.md

 9- Pull request(requesting the project creator to add/merge your changes to the main repository)

-   first: ensure that you make PR to the right branch.
+i     Ensure that you make PR to the right branch.

-   second: add relevent title and description to your pull request that explains the changes you made appropriately.
+ii    Add relevent title and description to your pull request that explains the changes you made appropriately.

-   third: click on create pull request button.
+iii   Click on create pull request button.

 ![contribute](https://user-images.githubusercontent.com/89595539/140020922-8c379a58-f950-4be6-a4d5-5c7249c6a627.gif)